About the Parks

 River Safari - Asia's First and Only River-Themed Wildlife Park

-River Safari is Asia’s first and only river-themed wildlife park, and is the newest addition to Wildlife Reserves Singapore’s portfolio of award-winning parks.
+River Safari is Asia’s first and only river-themed wildlife park, and is the latest addition to Wildlife Reserves Singapore’s portfolio of award-winning parks.
 Occupying 12 hectares, it houses one of the world’s largest collections of freshwater animals.
-The park is home to over 150 plant species and 5,000 animal specimens, including 42 endangered species.
+The park is home to 400 plant species and over 6000 animal specimens representing 200 species, of which 40 are threatened.

 Visitors can enjoy an immersive experience into the world of rivers and the wildlife they support, and appreciate the importance of freshwater ecosystem conservation.